nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Each spike event can optionally contain one or more attributes, such as weight or delay.
 These are given numerical values by the sending side when calling ``emit_spike()``, and are read out by the receiving side, by appending a dot (fullstop) to the name of the spiking input port and then writing the name of the attribute.

-For example, say there is a train of weighted spike events, with each event :math:$k$ having weight :math:`w_k`:
+For example, say there is a train of weighted spike events, with each event :math:`k` having weight :math:`w_k`:

 .. math::